 We offer a range of benefits which include private medical cover, pension, and 25 days' holiday.

 We are often able to offer flexible working arrangements to fit in with your personal circumstances.

-You will work in very pleasant surroundings with easy access to free parking.
+You will work in very pleasant surroundings with access to free parking.
 An attractive and comfortable uniform is provided, as well as low cost staff meals.

 For more information or to apply, email your CV or query to firstname.lastname@example.org or contact Sian Edwards on 01892 741102.